-11.1 Plan Administrator's Discretion
+Section 14.
+Plan Administrator's Discretion

-The Plan Administrators are the Vice President, Human Resources Center of Expertise; Global Benefits Director; Associate Director of North America Benefits; and North America Health and Welfare Plans Leader.
+The Plan Administrators are the Global Benefits Director and the North America Health and Insurance Plans Leader.
 The Company may also appoint other persons, groups of persons, or entities as named fiduciaries of the Plan.
 The Plan Administrator, Claims Administrators, and other Plan fiduciaries, each acting individually, have the sole and absolute discretion to interpret the Plan Document (including this SPD), make determinations, make findings of fact, and adopt rules and procedures applicable to matters they are authorized to decide.
 Such interpretations and determinations are conclusive and binding on all persons claiming benefits under, or otherwise having an interest in, the Plan, and if challenged in court, such interpretations and determinations shall not be overturned unless proven to be arbitrary or capricious.
-For a detailed description of the Plan Administrator's and Claims Administrators' authority, see the Plan Document and Section 7.
+For a detailed description of the Plan Administrator's and Claims Administrators' authority, see the Plan Document and Section 25.
 Claims Procedures.

-11.2 Plan Document
+Section 15.
+Plan Document